Famous people and celebrities born in 1930

 Acclaimed American actress known for her powerful performances in independent films, particularly those directed by her husband John Cassavetes.
 She was a prominent figure in the New Hollywood cinema movement of the 1960s and 1970s.
 Her work earned her two Oscar nominations and widespread critical acclaim.

-Abbey Lincoln was a pioneering African American jazz vocalist, actress, and civil rights activist who significantly influenced jazz music and social justice movements during the mid-20th century.
+Renowned African American jazz vocalist, actress, and civil rights activist known for her powerful musical performances and social justice advocacy.

 - Aug.
 16 Frank Gifford